tearflake/symp-intro/README.md

 Symp is a Lisp dialect and a new syntax flavor.
 It’s deliberately colorless, minimalist, and transparent.
-A tool for anyone who loves **building languages more than writing in them**.
+A tool for anyone who loves building languages more than writing in them.

 ---